-- 8.3.
-If a Discloser does take the matter outside SELEP, to an external body, they should ensure they do not disclose information that is confidential, for example, if you are an employee your contract of employment may set out expectations of your regarding what is confidential. - 9.
-Feedback on Whistleblowing Policy - 9.1 Any feedback or comments on this policy should be directed to SELEP's Responsible Officer, the Managing Director at:
+8.2 If a Discloser does take the matter outside KMEP, to an external body, they should ensure they do not disclose information that is confidential, for example, if you are an employee your contract of employment may set out expectations of your regarding what is confidential.

+9. Feedback on Whistleblowing Policy

+9.1 Any feedback or comments on this policy should be directed to KMEP's Secretariat, via completing the contact form on this website.